- Cultural Toledo

 Day 7 Monfragüe to Salamanca

-A busy day of sightseeing awaits you on your journey to Salamanca.
-Begin with a visit to La Alberca whose quaint ensemble of medieval half-timbered houses have earned it National Historical Heritage status.
+A busy day of sightseeing awaits you on your journey to Salamanca (98 miles, two hours).
+Begin with a visit to La Aberca whose quaint ensemble of medieval half-timbered houses have earned it National Historical Heritage status.
 Despite its raised exposure, La Alberca retains a sleepy, rural ambience and it’s not unusual for chickens and horses to block the way!

 Day 8 Salamanca